Teal-Projects/build-your-own-ai-tutor/README.md

 ## About This Project

-This project was created as part of [SevDesk's](https://sevdesk.de) 1% Pledge program, where each SevDesk employee can dedicate 3 days per year to work with non-profit organizations.
+This project was created as part of [SevDesk's](https://sevdesk.de) 1% time Pledge program, where each SevDesk employee can dedicate 3 days per year to work with non-profit organizations.
 This project was developed in collaboration with [ReDI School Berlin's Kids Program](https://www.redi-school.org/kids-and-teens-courses/berlin/dkp/digital-heroes-ninjas).

 ## License